phayes/rsa-fdh/README.md

 return (digest, iv)
 ```

+In the regular signature scheme, the signer applies the FDH before signing the message.

+In the blind-signature scheme, the sender applies the FDH to the message before blinding the resulting digest and sending it to the signer, who signs the blinded digest directly.
+The signer must not re-use their private keys for encryption outside of the RSA-FDH blind-signature protocol.

-Blinding, unblinding, signing and verification are then all done in the usual way for RSA, using the digest `𝐷` as the message with no additional padding.
+Blinding, unblinding, signing and verification are then all done in the usual way for RSA.